-Option 4 Injection: Injecting meats is a process of putting liquid to directly into the meat using something similar to a hypodermic needle.
-This can sometimes takes the place of marinades.
+Injecting meats is a process of putting liquid to directly into the meat using something similar to a hypodermic needle.
+This can take the place of marinades.

 Injecting is the best way to put flavor directly into the meat.
-You will always be use a liquid when injecting, you put your favorite marinade into an injector and inject the meat with it.
+You will always be use a liquid when injecting.
+Put your favorite marinade into an injector and inject the meat with it.
 This serves two purposes: 1) To add flavor, and 2) Adding moisture so the meat is juicy.
-Be sure to work around the edges of your meat thoroughly so that it will not dry out while cooking.
+Be sure to work around the edges of your meat thoroughly to keep it from drying out while cooking.

-If you’re not an habitual injector yet, a low-end injector will do just one.
+If you’re not an habitual injector yet, a low-end injector will do just fine.
 If you are injecting all time, you really need make sure that the needle is attached with metal threads.

-Option 5 is Brining: Brining is soaking your meat in salt water to tenderize it.
+Brining is soaking your meat in salt water to tenderize it.
 I am no expert at this so you may want to Google it.